AI Code Tools

 GitHub Copilot Overview

 GitHub Copilot is an AI pair programmer by GitHub/Microsoft that suggests code completions and entire functions in your editor.
-It operates primarily as an intelligent assistant layered into existing development tools rather than replacing them.
+It lives inside your existing workflow and shines when you need quick suggestions plus deeper GitHub ties.

 Pricing Comparison